Robin Gibb: Acclaim and recognition

 In 1994, Gibb was inducted into the Songwriters Hall of Fame at the Grammy Museum in Los Angeles.
 In 1997, he was inducted into the Rock and Roll Hall of Fame in Cleveland, Ohio, US, as a member of the Bee Gees.
 At the 1997 BRIT Awards held at the Earls Court Exhibition Centre in London on 24 February, the Bee Gees received the award for Outstanding Contribution to Music.

 In the 2002 New Year Honours, Gibb was appointed as a Commander of the Order of the British Empire (CBE) along with his brothers Maurice and Barry.
 However, the official presentation ceremony at Buckingham Palace in London was delayed until 2004 due to Maurice's death.

 In May 2004, Gibb and his brother Barry both received honorary doctorates of music from the University of Manchester, England.
 In 2005, Gibb received the Steiger Award (Miner Award) in Bochum, Germany for accomplishments in the arts.
 On 10 July 2009, both brothers were also made Freemen of the Borough of Douglas, Isle of Man.
 The award was also bestowed posthumously on Maurice, therefore confirming the freedom of the town of their birth to Gibb, Barry and Maurice.

 The radio and television presenter Paul Gambaccini has stated that the Bee Gees were "second only to Lennon and McCartney as the most successful songwriting unit in British popular music", and recognised Gibb as "one of the major figures in the history of British music [and] one of the best white soul voices ever".
 Gibb was a fellow of the British Academy of Songwriters, Composers and Authors (BASCA).

+Australian Songwriters Hall of Fame

+The Australian Songwriters Hall of Fame was established in 2004 to honour the lifetime achievements of some of Australia's greatest songwriters.